2011 Ridge Rd.

 As we were wondering if our community would survive, some very kind people from Temple Baptist Church heard about our dilemma.
 They invited us to share space with them.
 They had an unused chapel and children’s wing at the back of their campus.
 Hurt by our denomination, having felt the rug pulled out from under us, we showed up a little bit prickly.
 We were standoffish, honestly, a little bit pissy toward anything “organized-religion-ish.”
 But they were patient and kind.
 They did church much more traditionally than we did, but it didn’t matter to them.
 They loved us, which was incredibly healing.
 They reminded us what “Christian” means.
 It’s not about doctrines or dogmas.
 It’s about Divine love showing up in our lives, running through us toward others.
 They did that for us.
 We were with them for seven years, until they decided to sell their building.
 But they loved us well while we were there.

-And now we’ve found a new home at Ridge Road Baptist Church.
+It took us eighteen long, hard months to find a new home, but find a new home we did in Ridge Road Baptist Church.
 Like the folks at Temple, they have been loving, gracious, kind, and accepting—even though they too, are more traditional than we are.
 What’s different this time, we showed up much better neighbors!
 We showed up on Day 1, ready to befriend, love, and collaborate.
 It feels much more the way things should be.

 Come see if we would be a fit for you.